algorandfoundation/algokit-cli/docs/cli/index.md

 ### -f, --file <output_filename>
-Output filename where you want to store the generated access token.Defaults to ci_token.txt.
+Output filename where you want to store the generated access token.Defaults to algokit_ci_token.txt.
 Only applicable when –ci flag is set and –output mode is file.

 ### logout